MinaProtocol/mina/src/app/test_executive/README.md

 ![automated-validation service account "Keys" tab](https://user-images.githubusercontent.com/3465290/112069746-9aaed080-8b29-11eb-83f1-f36876f3ac3d.png)

-3) Other than `GCLOUD_API_KEY`, ensure the following other environment variables are also properly set: `KUBE_CONFIG_PATH`, any other vars relating to Google cloud access, `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION=us-west-2`, vars relating to ocaml compilation.
-It's recommened to set all of these in .bashrc or .profile.
+3) Other than `GCLOUD_API_KEY`, ensure the following other environment variables are also properly set (preferably in in .bashrc or .profile.):
+- `KUBE_CONFIG_PATH`.  this should usually be `~/.kube/config`
+- any other vars relating to Google cloud access,
+- any AWS related vars, namely: `AWS_ACCESS_KEY_ID`, `AWS_SECRET_ACCESS_KEY`, `AWS_DEFAULT_REGION=us-west-2`,
+- vars relating to ocaml compilation

 4) Run the following commands in order to log in to Google Cloud, and activate the service account for one's work machine.

 ```
 gcloud auth login --no-launch-browser <personal login name>
 gcloud container clusters get-credentials --region us-west1 mina-integration-west1
+kubectl config use-context gke_o1labs-192920_us-west1_mina-integration-west1
-gcloud auth activate-service-account automated-validation@<email domain> --key-file=<path to automated-validation key file>
+gcloud auth activate-service-account <service account name> --key-file=<path to service account key file>
 ```

-When the service account is activated, one can run the integration tests but it may interfere with other activity on GCP.
-If, in the course of other development, one switches to a separate account, one may need to run the last line again in order to switch back to the service account.
+When the service account is activated, one can run the integration tests.
+However, in the course of using GCP, one may need to re-activate other accounts or set the context to use other clusters, switching away from the service account.
+If one is getting authentication errors, then re-running the above commands to set the correct cluster and activate the service account will probably fix them.

 5) OPTIONAL: Set the following aliases in one's .bashrc or .bash_aliases (note that aliases don't work if set in .profile):